Pankaj Dubey

-Pankaj Dubey (born in Ranchi, Bihar, India) is an Indian novelist, journalist, screenwriter, filmmaker, producer, and social entrepreneur.
+Pankaj Dubey (born in Ranchi, Bihar, India) is a bilingual Indian novelist, screenwriter, cultural practitioner, and public intellectual whose work reflects the evolving voice of contemporary India across languages and mediums.

+Published by Penguin Random House India, his novels span both English and Hindi, engaging with themes of aspiration, identity, and modern relationships.
+His writing often situates personal narratives within broader socio-political contexts, making his work both accessible and reflective of societal change.

 Early life and education

 Pankaj Dubey was born in Ranchi, Bihar (now Jharkhand) and grew up in Chaibasa.
 His father was a professor of English literature.
 Dubey completed a Bachelor of Arts in History (1999) and LLB (2002) from the University of Delhi.
 He subsequently obtained a master’s degree in Applied Communications at Coventry School of Art and Design, UK, in 2003.

 Career

 Dubey began his media career in 2003 as a presenter and journalist with the BBC World Service in London.
-He made his literary debut with the novel What a Loser in 2014, which was simultaneously published in Hindi as Loser Kahin Ka!
+He made his literary debut with the novel What a Loser! in 2013, which was simultaneously published in Hindi as Loser Kahin Ka!

 His second novel, Ishqiyapa: To Hell with Love, was published by Penguin Books India's mass-market imprint Penguin Metro Reads in 2015.
 This was followed by Love Curry and Trending in Love, both contemporary romantic comedies.
 His fifth novel, One String Attached, is set in Ayodhya and explores themes of identity and conflict.

+Dubey has conducted masterclasses on popular fiction and curated the first ever Nalanda Literature Festival in December 2025, focusing on emerging voices and contemporary storytelling.